Elasticsearch

 Elasticsearch repository indexer

-To index Git repository data, GitLab uses an indexer written in Go.
+To index Git repository data, GitLab uses gitlab-elasticsearch-indexer.
+For self-compiled installations, see install the indexer.

 You first install some dependencies and then build and install the indexer itself.